 COVID-19: Who's at higher risk of serious symptoms?

-Other health conditions, such as heart or lung disease, can increase your risk of developing dangerous symptoms if you become infected with coronavirus disease 2019 (COVID-19).By Mayo Clinic Staff
+Other health conditions, such as heart or lung disease, can increase your risk of developing dangerous symptoms if you get coronavirus disease 2019 (COVID-19).By Mayo Clinic Staff

 Coronavirus disease 2019 (COVID-19) symptoms can vary widely.
-Some people have no symptoms at all, while others become so sick that they eventually need mechanical assistance to breathe.
+Some people have no symptoms at all.
+But others become so sick that they need to stay in the hospital and may eventually need a machine to breathe.

-The risk of developing dangerous symptoms of COVID-19 may be increased in people who are older and also in people of any age who have other serious health problems — such as heart or lung conditions, weakened immune systems, obesity, or diabetes.
-This is similar to what is seen with other respiratory illnesses, such as influenza.
+The risk of developing dangerous symptoms of COVID-19 may be increased in people who are older.
+The risk may also be increased in people of any age who have other serious health problems — such as heart or lung conditions, weakened immune systems, obesity, or diabetes.
+This is similar to what is seen with other respiratory illnesses, such as the flu (influenza).

-While each of these factors can increase the risk of severe COVID-19 symptoms, people who have several of these other health problems are at even higher risk.
+Each of these factors can increase the risk of severe COVID-19 symptoms.
+But people who have several of these other health problems are at even higher risk.

 Take all your medications as prescribed.
-Consider developing a care plan that includes information about your medical conditions, medications, doctors' names and emergency contacts.
+Consider developing a care plan that includes information about your medical conditions, medications, providers' names and emergency contacts.

 Nursing home residents are at high risk because they often have multiple health problems, combined with advanced age.
-And germs can spread very easily between people who live in close proximity to each other.
+And germs can spread very easily between people who live near each other.
 If you live in a nursing home, follow the guidelines to prevent infection.
 Ask about protection measures for residents and visitor restrictions.
 Let staff know if you feel ill.

-Older people are also more likely to have Alzheimer's disease, which can make it more difficult for them to remember the precautions recommended to prevent infection.
+Older people are also more likely to have Alzheimer's disease.
+Alzheimer's can make it more difficult for them to remember the precautions recommended to prevent infection.

 Lung problems, including asthma

-COVID-19 targets the lungs, so you're more likely to develop severe symptoms if you already have lung problems, such as:
+COVID-19 targets the lungs.
+So, you're more likely to develop severe symptoms if you already have various chronic lung problems, including:

 - Chronic obstructive pulmonary disease (COPD)